China virus scare sends shudder through European luxury goods sector

 At that time, Chinese spending accounted for less than 10% of the luxury market, but the fallout from the health scare left the sector trading at less than 15 times estimated earnings, according to Bernstein.

-(Graphic: SARS and retail sales: here)
+Graphic: SARS and retail sales: here

 Additional reporting by Claudia Cristoferi in Milan and Josephine Mason in London; Editing by David Goodman